 Translations of court forms are a Nevada Supreme Court priority.
 Forms and instructions are to be available to the public.
-The State Court Administrator, in consultation with each Nevada court and in collaboration with the Judicial Council of the State of Nevada-Certified Court Interpreters Advisory Committee (JCSN-CCIAC), shall determine which court materials will be translated into foreign languages.
-The JCSN is an administrative arm of the judiciary, developing policies for the improvement of the court system and making recommendations to be considered by the Nevada Supreme Court.
-The JCSN-CCIAC has a mission to conduct ongoing assessments of Nevada's Certified Court Interpreter Program in order to make recommendations to the Court Administrator for improvements to the program.
+The State Court Administrator, in consultation with each Nevada court and in collaboration with the Certified Court Interpreters Advisory Committee (CCIAC), shall determine which court materials will be translated into foreign languages.
+The CCIAC an administrative arm of the judiciary, developing policies for the improvement of the court system and making recommendations to be considered by the Nevada Supreme Court.
+The CCIAC has a mission to conduct ongoing assessments of Nevada's Certified Court Interpreter Program to make recommendations to the Court Administrator for improvements to the program.

-Translation of all court forms and materials shall be undertaken in consultation with JCSN- CCIAC, so as to ensure accuracy and uniformity.
+Translation of all court forms and materials shall be undertaken in consultation with CCIAC, to ensure accuracy and uniformity.
 The following guidelines will ensure uniformity and efficiency in the translation of court connected materials.